openmm/openmm/docs-source/usersguide/theory/03_custom_forces.rst

 a global parameter may require the correction coefficient to be recalculated, which is expensive.

+It is possible for multiple forces to depend on the same global parameter.
+To do this, simply have each force specify a parameter with the same name.
+This can be useful in certain cases.
+For example, in an alchemical simulation, you might have a parameter that interpolates between two endpoints corresponding to different molecules.
+Changing the one parameter would simultaneously modify multiple bonded and nonbonded forces.

 The other type of parameter is ones that record many values, one for each element of the force, such as per-particle or per-bond parameters.
 These values are stored directly in the force object itself, and hence are part of the system definition.